 - Shipyards Christmas Market – a winter holiday craft fair in the Pipe Shop in December.

 - Shipyards Night Market – an artisan market with food trucks and live music at Shipbuilders’ Square on Fridays between May and September.
+(Note: the night market was cancelled in 2020 due to the coronavirus.
+Hopefully it’ll be back again in 2021.)

 - North Shore Craft Beer Week – a week of beer-themed activities including an Oktoberfest-style event at the Pipe Shop in October.